 Our organisation is only as strong as the governing body that ensures that we run the most effective programmes to serve our mission, while raising funds according to the highest standards.

 Sister Maria was elected Superior General in 2011, succeeding Sister Michaela Kim as head of the congregation and charity programmes.
-The latter had been appointed successor to Father Schwartz after his death in 1992.

 Follow our Blog Read Now

 After completing a chemistry degree at Oxford University, John trained as an accountant with Deloitte.
 He worked with BP, Coopers & Lybrand Consultancy, Epson UK and eventually became Finance Director of Northamber plc, a FTSE 250 company.
 In 1996, he became Finance Director of NSPCC, staying with them for 12 years before moving as Finance Director to the Royal British Legion in 2008 until retirement in 2016.
 On retirement John became Trustee of the British Lung Foundation and Treasurer of Radlett Parochial Church Council.
 During his 20 years with the charity sector, John has been involved in a number of sector initiatives including advice on pensions and risk.
 For 8 years he sat on the Charity Commission SORP committee helping to articulate the international accounting standards for the benefit of the charity sector.
 He joined the Board of Trustees of World Villages for Children as Treasurer in April 2019.